-The greatest commandment outlined in both the Old and New Testament is to love the Lord your God with all your heart soul and mind.
+The greatest commandment outlined in the Old and New Testament is to love the Lord your God with all your heart, soul, and mind.
 Moreover, to love your neighbor as yourself.
 We know as Christians, you and I must love, but we don’t.
 That is not a surprise.
 We want to change the world, but first, we must change ourselves.
 If we are honest, we struggle even to love ourselves.
 (You are Your Own Worst Enemy)

 How can an ego-driven person not be like all the other ego-driven people of the world?
 How do we change our conscious state of being to overcome the shortcomings we perceive about ourselves?

 People seek out eastern religions searching for a mystical experience to change their conscious state of being.
 They hope to overcome their ego and transform their lives to be better people.
-Many of them grew up in the church, but the church didn’t provide the answers they were looking for in their life.
+Many grew up in the church, but it didn’t provide the answers they were looking for in their life.
 The church for them did not give them the experience of change they sought in their heart.

-The problem today, and I am culpable the average church service focuses entirely around talk.
-In many worship services, no real meditation or spiritual discipline is offered to reflect on the essence and beauty of God.
-We talk about the grace of God, and with our vocal cords, we sing about the glory of God.
+The problem today, the average church service focuses on talk.
+In many worship services, there is no real meditation or spiritual discipline to reflect on the essence and beauty of God.
+We speak about the grace of God, and with our vocal cords, we sing about the glory of God.
 However, we spend little time in contemplative prayer or time alone with God.
 In our prayers, we tend to tell God what to do, or at least ask him what we would like him to do for us.
 Then we tell people what they need or should do to live a Christian life.

 There is no proper setting in most churches where there is a time for silent contemplative worship.
 Most of the time, we are being urged and advised on how to pray.
 In practical reality, we have no particular time for God.
 That is why for the church to remain vital, we must learn not to talk but to commune with God.
 We must make room and space for the living God to inhabit our being.